samirumusa/trivia/backend/README.md

 ```
 `POST '/api/v1/quizzes`

-- Create a new question.
+- deliver a single question that has not been answered.
 - Request Arguments: ID
 - Request Body: FormData
 - Returns: An object with four keys, `success`, `questions`, `total_questions`, `current_category`